Marcelino Núñez: Ipswich Town

 On 29 August 2025, Núñez signed for fellow Championship side and Norwich City's East Anglian rivals Ipswich Town on a four-year deal.
-On 1 November, he scored his first two goals for Ipswich, both free kicks, in a 4–1 away win over Queens Park Rangers.
+As a result of moving to a direct rival, he became the first player to make the move since Andy Marshall in 2001.
+The move also outraged Norwich City supporters.

+Núñez made his debut for the club, coming on as a 62nd-minute substitute, in a 5–0 win against Sheffield United on 12 September 2025.
+In his first match against his former club, Norwich City, on 5 October 2025, he was booed by the travelling supporters after coming on as 75th-minute substitute, in a 3–1 win.
+After the match, Núñez caused controversy when he celebrated with Ipswich Town fans by pulling a corner flag out of the ground and posing with a banner poking fun at a Norwich fan's old tweet.
+On 1 November 2025, Núñez scored his first two goals for Ipswich Town, both free kicks, in a 4–1 away win over Queens Park Rangers.
+Three weeks later on 25 November 2025, he scored his third goal for the club, in a 2–0 win against Hull City.

 International career

 Núñez was called up to the Chile squad for the 2021 Copa América, though he didn't make any appearances.
 He made his international debut in a 2022 FIFA World Cup qualification match against Colombia on 9 September 2021.
 Núñez scored his first international goal for Chile in a qualification match against Bolivia on 1 February 2022.

 Personal life

 His younger brother, Bastián, is a youth player from the Universidad Católica youth ranks.